mohamadhasansalmaaniyaan72/Exchange/README.md

 If you experience any problems with updates, please download the latest version again from this link.

 ---------------------------------------------------------
-Current Version (Noskhe ye Jaari): 1.0.1.9
+Updated Version (Noskhe ye Beruz): 1.0.1.9

 C#,WinForm,.NetCore7